hydazz/docker-swag/README.md

 | Alpine | Edge |
 | Nginx | 1.18.0 |
 | PHP | 7.4* |

-*PHP 8 version is in the works
+*PHP 8 image is in the works

 ## Custom Commands
 ### *swag* Command